Guiorgy/MqttSql/README.md

 # MqttSql

- A simple .Net Core Windows service that subscribes to MQTT brokers and writes the messages into a local SQLite database
+ A simple .Net Core Windows/systemd service that subscribes to MQTT brokers and writes the messages into a local SQLite database.

 ## Configuration